microsoft/mu_basecore/UefiBuild/NugetPublishing/ReadMe.md

 # NugetPublishing

-Tool to help create and publish nuget package for Project Mu resources
+Tool to help create and publish nuget packages for Project Mu resources

 ## Usage

 See NugetPublishing.py -h

+## Authentication

+For publishing most service providers require authentication.
+The **--ApiKey** parameter allows the caller to supply a unique key for authorization.
+There are numerous ways to authenticate.
+For example
+* Azure Dev Ops:
+  * VSTS credential manager.
+In an interactive session a dialog will popup for the user to login
+  * Tokens can also be used as the API key.
+Go to your account page to generate a token that can push packages
+* NuGet.org
+  * Must use an API key.
+Go to your account page and generate a key.

 ## Example: Creating new config file for first use